AlexWFreitas/BluePrince/1. TODO/continuous/Diary.md

 Plan
 - Do a run without picking any items

+Day 84
+- Hidden Memos
+	- Laboratory
+		- "SYNKA INC. FOUNDED IN 1933.
+		- HAS TWO FACILITIES - SYNKA LABS IN REDDINGTON
+		- AND SYNKA COURT, A 16-STORY FACILITY LOCATED IN DOWNTOWN ORIS.
+		- FEATURING 8 FLOORS ABOVE GROUND, AND 8 HAS  FLOORS BELOW GROUND."
+	- Sauna - "Saunas are commonly used in Corarica"
+		- This implies that the weather is cold.
+	- Walk-in Closet
+		- Clara Epsen has died in June 11th 1983.
+	- Gallery - "The titles are synonyms"
+		- Already solved, so okay I guess...
+---LineSplit---
+- Tested the Tomb / Precipice theory and it didn't give any reward or clues.
+- Stored a Key 8 in Coat Check on this run, because I need to check the content of the Room 8 Memo.
+- Conservatory showed me the Lost and Found room, but I have no clue on how to get it.
+- I drafted a Solarium to get Rare rooms more easily.
+- I drafted the Throne Room in the middle of the House
+	- This room has two benefits:
+		- It has Three Exits
+		- It allows you to open Room 46 through it.
+			- I am not sure if the Room 46 opened through this room is the same as Room 46 through Inner Sanctum.
+	- Also I got the last Inner Sanctum Key
+	- I should check the Throne Room with the Crown of Blueprints to see what happens.
+- I went to the Inner Sanctum and solved the last Sigil, which was the Verra Shores Sigil
+- I got all the 8 months, 8 places letters.
+- I also got the Trophy for solving all Sigils
+- **To go further, I think I need to collect all the hidden memos with tips and start thinking about what else can be done.**

 Day 83
 - Hidden Memos
 	- Parlor - "The gems are in the white box", answer to the puzzle of the day